mpaguilar/MyPiEye/README.md

 sudo apt-get install python2.7-dev python3-dev
 ```

-Get the source code, because there isn't a pip package:
+Get the source code, because there isn't a pip package for OpenCV on RPi:

 ```
 mkdir opencv_work